Blog

 For property-damage-only hit and runs, you still face 6 points on your license, which can lead to suspension if you accumulate 12 or more points within 12 months.

-How Do Police Investigate a Hit and Run in Florida?
+How Do Police Find Hit and Run Drivers?

 Law enforcement takes hit and run cases seriously in Florida, especially when injuries or fatalities are involved.
 Understanding how investigations work can help victims cooperate effectively with police and strengthen their cases.